openesper/esper/README.md

 DISCLAIMER: It is **heavily** recommended to use a device with ethernet.
 Even the best Wifi will significantly increase latency and decrease reliability compared to a good copper connection.

-If you want to try you hand an making an Esper from scratch, the hardware directory contains all the schematic, pcb, and enclosure files needed to build one yourself.
+If you want to try you hand an making an Esper from scratch, the repository contains all the schematic, pcb, and enclosure files needed to build one yourself.

 ## Reprogramming Esper